 Now, let me help you a little with that planning!

-In my opinion, you are much better booking everything yourself and touring the park in your own transport, whether it is your own car or a hire car.
+In my opinion, you are much better booking everything yourself and touring the park in your own transport, whether it is your own car or a hire car, or even with friends.
 By effectively diy-ing your trip, you can decide how long to spend in the park each day, how long to spend at each sight and you can even time your visits to avoid the busiest times of the days (and hence, those package tours).

 The nearest, largest airport with good connections is Salt Lake City, located 320 miles south of Yellowstone, roughly a 5-hour drive to the west gate, or 6-hour drive to the south gate of Yellowstone.
 There are no direct flights from the UK or Europe to Salt Lake City, so you will most likely be connecting in Chicago or New York.
 We elected to fly direct from Heathrow to Portland with Delta Airways and drive from there to Yellowstone.